FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 # Phase 2: Experiment Design

 With the treatment, hypothesis, and metrics established, the next step is to define the unit of randomization for the experiment and determine when each unit will participate.
 The chosen unit of randomization should allow accurate measurement of the specified metrics, minimize interference and network effects, and account for user experience considerations.The next couple of sections will dive deeper into certain considerations when designing an experiment, and how to statistically overcome them.
-In a recommendation engine context, this can be quite complex, since both treatment and control groups share the pool of products, it is possible that increased purchases from the online recommendation can cause the stock to run out for in person users.
-So control group purchases of competitor products could simply be because the product was not available and the treatment was much more effective than it seemed.
+In a recommendation engine context, this can be quite complex, since both treatment and control groups share the pool of products, it is possible that increased purchases from the online recommendation can cause the stock to run out for people who physically visit the store.
+So if we see the control group (i.e. the group not exposed to the new recommender system) buying more competitor products (competitors to the products you are recommending) this could simply be because the product was not available and the treatment was much more effective than it seemed!

 # Unit of Randomization and Interference

 Now that you have approval to run your experiment, you need to define the unit of randomization.
 This can be tricky because often there are multiple levels at which randomization can be carried out for example, you can randomize your app experience by session, you could also randomize it by user.
 This leads to our first big problem in AB testing.
-What is the best unit of randomization and what are the pitfalls of picking the wrong unit.
+What is the best unit of randomization?
+And what are the pitfalls of picking the wrong unit?
+Sometimes, the unit is picked for you, you simply may not have recommendation engine data at the exact level you want.
+A unit is often hard to conceptualize, it is easy to think that it is one user.
+But one user at different points in their journey through the app can be treated as different units.

 ## Example of Interference

 Interference is a huge problem in recommendation engines for most retail problems.
 Let me walk you through an interesting example we saw for a large US retailer.
-We were testing whether a certain (high margin product) was being recommended to users.
+We were testing whether a certain product (high margin obviously!) was being recommended to users.
 The treatment group was shown the product and the control group was not.
 The metric of interest was the number of purchases of a basket of high margin products.
 The control group purchased the product at a rate of $\tau_0\%$ and the treatment group purchased the product at a rate of $\tau_t\%$.
 The experiment was significant at the $0.05$ level.
 However, after the experiment we noticed that the difference in sales closed up to $\tau_t - \tau_0 = \delta\%$.
-This was because the treatment group was buying up the stock of the product and the control group was not, because the act of being recommended the product was kind of treatment in itself.
-This is a classic example of interference.
+This was because the treatment group was buying up the stock of the product and the control group was not because they _could not_.
+Sometimes the act of being recommended a product was a kind of treatment in itself.
+This is a non-classical example of interference.
 This is a good reason to use a formal causal inference framework to measure the effect of the treatment.
 One way to do this is DAGs, which I will discuss later.
 The best way to run an experiment like this is to randomize by region.
 However, this is not always possible since regions share the same stock.
 But I think you get the idea.

 ## Robust Standard Errors in AB Tests